awcodify/sysctl-theme/docs/performance.md

 ---
 layout: docs
 title: Performance Optimization
-description: Learn how to optimize your Sysctl Theme site for maximum speed and efficiency
+description: Learn how to optimize your Arsxy Theme site for maximum speed and efficiency
 permalink: /docs/performance/
 ---

 # Performance Optimization

-The Sysctl Theme is designed with performance in mind, incorporating modern best practices to ensure your site loads quickly and runs efficiently.
+The Arsxy Theme is designed with performance in mind, incorporating modern best practices to ensure your site loads quickly and runs efficiently.
 This guide explains the built-in performance optimizations and how you can further enhance your site's speed.

 ## Built-in Performance Features

-Sysctl Theme includes several performance optimizations out of the box:
+Arsxy Theme includes several performance optimizations out of the box:

 1. **Minimal CSS Framework**: Custom-built, lightweight CSS without heavy frameworks
 2. **Optimized Asset Loading**: CSS and JavaScript loaded efficiently to minimize render blocking